-Is anyone else digging deep to find things to do?
+Are you looking for a wreath alternative?
 I bought a straw hat before the quarantine and I decided to make it into a door decoration/wreath.
 I think this would be really cute with a cowboy hat too.

 You could make this with any hat in your home that you don’t plan to wear again.